vijayalakshmi011/CloudTask-Pro-SaaS-Revenue-Churn-Analysis-Dashboard/README.md

 ![Full Dashboard Overview](images/Dashboard.png)
 *The complete executive dashboard, built in Power BI Desktop.*

+🔗 Click Here to View the Live, Interactive Dashboard(You can interact with the slicers and hover over the tooltips!)

+Full Dashboard OverviewClick the image above to open the live dashboard.

 ## 📊 Project Overview

 This project is an executive dashboard built for CloudTask Pro, a B2B SaaS company selling project management software.
 The company has grown to 600 customers since 2022, but the leadership board was concerned about high customer churn.